thundercrawl/springcloud/README.md

 #eurake
 #ribbon clients with load balance.

-use the recently used spring cloud features
+use the recently  spring cloud features

 1.go to register directory
 mvn spring-boot:run start the central register server.